se-for-sci/se-for-sci.github.io/content/week7/task_runners.md

-A task runner, like [make][] (fully general), [rake][] (Ruby general), [invoke][] (Python general), [tox][] (Python packages), or [nox][] (Python simi-general), is a tool that lets you specify a set of tasks via a common interface.
+A task runner, like [make][] (fully general), [rake][] (Ruby general), [invoke][] (Python general), [tox][] (Python packages), or [nox][] (Python semi-general), is a tool that lets you specify a set of tasks via a common interface.
 These have been discouraged in Scikit-HEP in the past, since they can be a crutch, allowing poor packaging practices to be employed behind a custom script, and they can hide what is actually happening.